AdobeDocs/analytics.en/help/implement/vars/plugins/cleanstr.md

 # Adobe plug-in: cleanStr

-## Plugin Purpose

-### What does this plug-in do?

-The cleanStr plug-in removes/replace all unnecessary characters from a string (or string variable), including the following characters:
-* HTML tag characters
-* Extra whitespaces (including double spaces)
-* Left/right single quotes (‘’) (replaced with straight single quotes)
-* Tabs
-* Newlines/Carriage Returns

-### Why should I use this plug-in?

-You should use the cleanStr plug-in if you want to remove any unnecessary characters from your Adobe Analytics variables (or any JavaScript variables, for that matter)

-### Why shouldn't I use this plug-in?

-If all the data you collect in your variables contain no unnecessary characters, then you won't need to use the cleanStr plug-in

-## Prerequisites

-None

-## How to Deploy

-You may use one of the following three methods to deploy the cleanStr plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.
+The `cleanStr` plug-in removes or replaces all unnecessary characters from a string, including HTML tag characters, extra whitespaces, tabs, and newline/carriage returns.
+It also replaces left/right single quotes (`‘` and `’`) straight single quotes (`'`).
+Adobe recommends using this plug-in if you want to remove unnecessary characters from variable values and the 'Clean text' feature in Launch does not fulfill your implementation needs.
+This plug-in is not necessary if the collected data does not contain unnecessary characters, or if the 'Clean text' feature in Launch is sufficient.

 ## Install the plug-in using the Adobe Experience Platform Launch extension